-Title is above the figure
+Figure # and Title are above the figure

 Legend is within the figure

 Figure 1

 Taste Ratings of a Cracker in Relation to Salt Amount

 Note.
 Subjects ($N=36$) ate a single dry cracker which varied in the amount of salt (milligrams per gram) and rated the taste on a 20 point scale.
 Note the very strong correlation, suggesting higher salt levels are strongly related to taste ratings.